-{¶1} Teresa Stapleton appeals the trial court's decision granting Lawrence County Department of Job and Family Services, Children Services Division (LCCS), permanent custody of her daughter, Michelle Gallion, born September 10, 1996.
-She asserts that the record does not contain clear and convincing evidence to support the trial court's findings that the child's best interests would be served by awarding LCCS permanent custody and that the child could not or should not be placed with either parent within a reasonable time.
+{¶1} Michael Gallion appeals the trial court's decision granting Lawrence County Department of Job and Family Services, Children Services Division (LCCS), permanent custody of his daughter, Michelle Gallion, born September 10, 1996.
+He asserts that the trial court erred by awarding LCCS permanent custody.
+Specifically, he contends that the court failed to find that one of the R.C.
+2151.414(E) factors existed as to each parent before determining that the child could not or should not be placed with either parent within a reasonable time.
+He further argues that the record does not contain clear and convincing evidence to support the court's decision.

-- {¶2} The record contains abundant clear and convincing evidence to support the trial court's decision.
-Both the mother and the father have a long history of alcohol abuse that renders them unable to properly parent their child.
-Neither parent has taken sufficient steps to stop abusing alcohol so as to enable them to properly parent their child.
-This evidence shows that the child cannot or should not be returned to either parent within a reasonable time.
-Additionally, the evidence shows that the child's best interests would be served by awarding LCCS permanent custody.
-Accordingly, we affirm the trial court's judgment. - {¶3} LCCS has been involved in the child's life since August of 2000.
+{¶2} The trial court found that multiple R.C.
+2151.414(E) factors applied.
+Furthermore, the record contains abundant clear and convincing evidence to support the trial court's decision that awarding LCCS permanent custody is in the child's best interests and that the child cannot or should not be returned to either parent within a reasonable time.
+Therefore, the father's arguments are meritless and we affirm the court's judgment.

+{¶3} LCCS has been involved in the child's life since August of 2000.
 Both parents have a long history of alcohol abuse.
 The mother has a history of an abusive relationship and an inability to maintain a stable, safe, and permanent home.
 LCCS has offered the mother two prior case plans for reunification with her child and she did not comply with either.
-In 2003, the father completed a case plan and he received custody of the child. - {¶4} In the summer of 2004, while the child was visiting with her mother, LCCS received a complaint that the child was walking along a roadway at 11:30 at night, yelling for her mother.
+In 2003, the father completed a case plan and he received custody of the child.

+{¶4} In the summer of 2004, while the child was visiting with her mother, LCCS received a complaint that the child was walking along a roadway at 11:30 at night, yelling for her mother.
 An LCCS caseworker eventually located both the mother and the child hiding in a ditch in the woods.
 The mother was intoxicated.